In Case of Earthquakes

 During a Tremor

 - Don’t panic.
-Though the motion is frightening, stay calm unless something falls on you.
+Though the motion is frightening, stay calm.
 Tremors are relatively harmless.

 - Stay away from glass.